Gary Gadget: Bygg flygplan med Mulle Meck

 In the third game Bygg flygplan med Mulle Meck, published in 2000, the player gets to know that Gary has found the abandoned hangar of two airplanes constructors and wants to try that trade.
 Again he receives his parts from Doris Digital.
 Gary flies to visit his friends and like in the previous episodes he gets orders which the player must complete.

 Bygg hus med Mulle Meck

 In the fourth part Bygg hus med Mulle Meck, published in 2002, Gary Gadget finds his house in debris after a storm caused a tree to fall on it.
 He promptly starts to builds houses.
 In this instance you can travel around the game map via both car and boat.

 Upptäck rymden med Mulle Meck

 The fifth episode Upptäck rymden med Mulle Meck, which was published in 2004, starts with Gary contemplating that while he had built houses in Bygg hus med Mulle Meck he had also been sitting on the porch of his house, watching the sky.
+An unofficial Finnish version has been made of it by "Nostalgia-TV productions".
 Thereupon he became eager to fly into space.
 In this game, the player not only flies into outer space but also completes tasks down on Earth.
 Gary visits his friends by car.
 Of course he also builds his own spacecraft.